YIZHE12/fashiontags/data/readme.md

 # Download and clean the data
 To download the json file containing the url of the image data, please go to https://www.kaggle.com/c/imaterialist-challenge-fashion-2018/data.

 After you finished downloading the training.json file, you can run the 'delete_broken_images.py' to remove the broken images listed in the 'missing.json'.
 Then by running the 'download_images.py' you can download more than 1 million fashion images with tags to your local computer.
 Here, I put all data in the validation folder as I don't have seperated validation data.
 The validation data is taken from the training set.
+The csv file contains the label names of the files.
+The raw json file doesn't contain the correct label name but instead only with labelID.

 ```
 python delete_broken_images.py